All About Face Masks, Types and Benefits

 • Absorb excess sebum

-• Minimize fine lines and wrinkles
+• Minimise fine lines and wrinkles

 • Brighten dark spots